HaojHuang/Ubuntu-Set-up-Nvidia-cuda-pytorch/README.md

 7. enter the grub and it will update grub file that you modified in step 5
 8. enter the resume to boot the computer

+Or, if you find \etc\default\grub is an empty file and you can not find any solution, the blackscreen may be caused by the wrong version of nvidia-driver.
+Be cautious when you install third-party version of nvidia-driver, this may cause the blackscreen problem.
+In your GNU-GRUB window, you should be able to log in root account and download the right version of nvidia-driver, which can fix the blackscreen problem.

 you should be good to boot your computer now.

 **Step 2.** install the nvidia-driver